Installation

 Compiling from source

-A C++20 compiler is required to install the package from its source distribution.
-Current builds all compile with some variant of clang (version 15.0+).
+A C++20 compiler is required to compile the package from its source distribution.
+Current builds all compile with some variant of clang (version 15.0+) or gcc.
 For platform- and compiler-specific settings, consult the build scripts and CI configuration files.

 C++ Installation